flitto/express-param/Readme.md

     - [element1, element2, element3, ...]
     - type:{parameter_name}
     	- type: type is optional(default string). number or string. return variable with type.
-        - {paremeter_name}: {} is optional. but paremeter name is required. if it include {}, it means that this is path variable
+        - {parameter_name}: {} is optional. but parameter name is required. if it include {}, it means that this is path variable
         - ex) ['number:{flitto_id}], 'string:req_id', 'res_id']
 - optional parameter
 	- Array